telerik/maui-docs/controls/datagrid/filtering.md

 * `ShowDistinctValuesFilter`(`bool`)&mdash;Defines whether the distinct values are included int he Filering UI.
 By default the value is true.

+* `DistinctValues`&mdash; Is a property which gets or sets a list of values of type `IEnumerable` which are to be displayed in the `DataGridDistinctValuesFilterView`.

+* `Column`&mdash; Is a readonly property of type `DataGridColumn` which gets the column for which the distinct values are being loaded.

 ## FilterControl Template

 The Telerik DataGrid allows you to apply filtering to the datagrid column using the FilterControlTemplate property.